A doubly robust learner for regression and inference with right-censored outcomes: Data application

 \begin{assumption} (RDD identification.) \begin{enumerate}[label=(\roman*)] \item $a^+ = \lim_{w \downarrow w_0} \mathbb{E}[ A \mid W = w]$ and $a^-=\lim_{w \uparrow w_0} \mathbb{P}(A=1 \mid W = w)$ exist and $a^+ \neq a^-$. \item $\mathbb{E}[Y^{(1)} \mid W=w]$ and $\mathbb{E}[Y^{(0)} \mid W=w]$ are continuous in $w$ at $w_0$. \item $A \indep (Y^{(1)}-Y^{(0)}) \mid W=w$ in the limit for $w \rightarrow w_0$. \demoas \end{enumerate} \end{assumption} Theorem 2 in~\citet{Hahn.etal:2001} then implies

 where $y^+ = \lim_{w \downarrow w_0} \mathbb{E}[Y \mid W=w]$ and $y^- = \lim_{w \uparrow w_0} \mathbb{E}[Y \mid W=w]$.
-Assume oracle efficiency is obtained for each of $y^+,y^-,a^+$, and $a^-$ when using cross-fitted doubly robust pseudo-outcomes and local linear regression, which holds under conditions given in Proposition~\ref{prop:asymp} and~\ref{prop:crossFit}.
+Estimation of the four components $(y^+, y^-, a^+, a^-)$ proceeds by component-wise applying Algorithm~\ref{alg:DR} with linear smoothers.
+Assume oracle efficiency is obtained for each component, which holds under conditions given in Proposition~\ref{prop:asymp} and~\ref{prop:crossFit}.
 Then by Remark~\ref{rmk:VectorValued}, oracle efficiency is obtained for $\tau$ since this is determined by the asymptotic distribution of $(\hat{y}^+,\hat{y}^-,\hat{a}^+,\hat{a}^-)$, confer with~\citet{Hahn.etal:1999}.
-Standard implementations for inference based on asymptotic approximations may thus be used, treating the pseudo-values as ordinary outcomes.
+Standard implementations for inference based on asymptotic approximations may thus be used, treating the pseudo-outcomes as ordinary outcomes.